Reasoning and Learning a Perceptual Metric for Self-Training of Reflective Objects in Bin-Picking with a Low-cost Camera: Conclusion

 \section{Conclusion}

 In summary, we propose a framework to solve the self-training problem for bin-picking of reflective objects with a LC.
-Experiments show that our framework outperforms other popular approaches on ROBI and Self-ROBI dataset.
+Experiments show that our framework outperforms other popular approaches on ROBI and Self-ROBI dataset with better test accuracy and robustness.
+Later, we will focus on self-training for different types of objects within one totebox.